 206.04 Test Rolling.
 When specified, test roll prior to chemical stabilization with a proof roller conforming to 204.06.

 206.05 Construction.
-Perform chemical stabilization work (including the curing period) when the air temperature is 40 °F (5 °C) or above and when the soil is not frozen.
+Perform chemical stabilization work (including the curing period) when the air temperature is 40 °F or above and when the soil is not frozen.
 Do not perform this work during wet or unsuitable weather.

 Where phasing for maintenance of traffic uses part width stabilization of the subgrade, ensure that the required chemical spreading rate, mixing depth, and compaction are provided at the interface between adjacent phases.

 A. Spreading.
 Shape the subgrade to the approximate profile grade prior to spreading the chemical so as to permit the construction of a uniformly compacted course of chemically treated soil to the thickness shown on the plans.
-The addition of the chemical will raise the subgrade profile approximately 1 inch (25 mm).
+The addition of the chemical will raise the subgrade profile approximately 1 inch.
 Remove this excess material during the fine grading.

 If the pay item for Mixture Design for Chemically Stabilized Soils is not included in the Contract Documents, use the following spreading percentage rate for the specified chemical.
-The percentage is based on a dry density for soil of 115 pounds per cubic foot (1840 kg/m3):
+The percentage is based on a dry density for soil of 115 pounds per cubic foot:

 Table 206.05-1